About us

 Kathy Bajaria

 Kathy is the globetrotter amongst us.
-They have Indian roots, grew up in Sheffield, lived in Liverpool, Berlin and Amsterdam and sometimes secretly dreams of a life in New York or Buenos Aires.
-Kathy has lived in Lucerne for over 15 years and has been significant in shaping local cultural life by organizing concerts, parties and political events.
-They are co-founder* of Queer Office, responsible for the programming of the queer film festival PinkPanorama and involved in the Lucerne Integration Commission.
+They have Indian and Austrian roots, grew up in Sheffield, lived in Liverpool, Berlin and Amsterdam and sometimes secretly dreams of a life by the sea.
+Kathy lived in Lucerne for over 20 years and has been significant in shaping local cultural life by organizing concerts, parties and political events.
+These days they’re based in Bern, where you’re sure to bump into them at gigs around town.

-Kathy has led the Female* Music Lab since the beginning of 2018.
-As a music enthusiast and DJ, as well as a trained cultural manager, tour guide for youth groups and football and tennis coach, they can make optimal use of their wide range of experience here with us.
-Kathy’s broad perspective and ability to see larger contexts are invaluable.
-It’s impressive how easily they connect people and projects with one another.
-Kathy’s extensive interest and knowledge of culture and society are a daily inspiration.
-With their calm English demeanor, they are able to cool down any heated discussion.
+Kathy has been working with the Music Lab team since the beginning of 2018 and leads the Musicians in Conversation podcast project.
+Since 2022 they’re responsible for national community and workshop coordination.
+As a music lover, DJ and trained cultural manager, they can apply their wide range of experience.
+Kathy’s broad perspective and ability to see larger contexts is invaluable.
+It’s impressive to see how easily they connect people and projects with one another.
+With their calm English manner, they can cool down any heated discussion.
 Not even cold water will make them flinch.
-You might even catch a glimpse of them swimming in the Lake of Lucerne, the River Letten or the Aare in late autumn.
+You might even catch a glimpse of them swimming in the Lake of Lucerne or the Aare in late autumn.
 So cool.

 Letizia Carigiet